Saturday, February 28, 2015

 Lily’s obsession with Brooke seemed to start shortly after Blair’s departure:

 “He said it didn’t have to be people, but he liked that best.
 It was a way of keeping them with you even when they went away.
 And hearing those simple words I knew why I’d been struggling for three days to mix the browns and yellows and whites of your skin, knew I’d finally found a use for that sketchbook Blair had given me just before she left.
-Now both of you would be with me always.”
+Now both of you would be with me always.”and

 “You were the first person since Blair who really knew my mind.
 But you were having a tough time in Hollywood and just like Blair you needed someone to look out for you: I was up for the job.
 The first step was getting to know each other privately, until I could leave home and become famous.
 We needed to be on equal footing in the outside world.”